turbot/steampipe-plugin-aws/docs/tables/aws_cloudtrail_trail_event.md

   event_time asc;
 ```

-### List api request that were not successfully executed.
+### List API requests that were not successfully executed

 ```sql
 select